JREDC Recognizes Industry Leaders at Appreciation Event

 Also during the event, JREDC named Westermeyer Industries the recipient of the 2022 Champion Award.
 The award was created to recognize exemplary support for economic development in Morgan and Scott counties from an entity that does not have economic development as its primary purpose.

 Westermeyer Industries has been proud to call Bluffs, Illinois, home since the beginning of their business more than 21 years ago.
 Being able to provide a place of employment and contribute to the local economy is a privilege that owners Gary and Theresa Westermeyer and their team do not take lightly.
-The “ is a story of this community coming together just as much as it is another chapter in the story of Westermeyer Industries.
+The “#RoadtoRebuild” as it has been dubbed on Westermeyer Industries’ social media platforms is a story of this community coming together just as much as it is another chapter in the story of Westermeyer Industries.

 On August 25, 2022, Gary and Theresa watched, as over two-thirds of their facility caught fire and was destroyed resulting in the destruction of most of their equipment, inventory, offices, papers and documents, but no human loss.
 Gary Westermeyer describes it as their “miracle in the cornfield.”
 He decided that while the loss was devastating, they would not be devastated.